Sales Automation

 2. Calls web search to find recent news in the last 90 days

-3. Queries Crunchbase or PitchBook API for funding history
+3. Queries Crunchbase or PitchBook for funding history

-4. Scrapes the company's current job postings for signals (are they hiring SDRs?
+4. Scrapes the company's job postings for signals (are they hiring SDRs?
 Expanding into new markets?)

 5. Pulls recent LinkedIn company posts

-6. Synthesizes findings into a 3-5 bullet brief with the most relevant hooks for outreach
+6. Synthesizes everything into a 3-5 bullet brief with the most relevant hooks

-7. Writes that brief to a Supabase database linked to the contact record
+7. Writes that brief to a Supabase table linked to the contact record

-Why this matters: A human researcher can produce this for 5-10 companies per hour.
-A research agent produces it for 500-1,000 companies per hour at negligible cost.
-The brief is comparable in quality to what a junior researcher would produce.
+Why it matters.
+A human researcher can do this for 5-10 companies an hour.
+A research agent does it for 500-1,000 an hour at trivial cost.
+The brief is roughly comparable to what a junior researcher would produce.

-Tools used: Claude API for reasoning, Apify for web scraping, Crunchbase API for funding data, Supabase for storage.
+Tools we use: Claude API for reasoning, Apify for web scraping, Crunchbase API for funding data, Supabase for storage.

-What it does: Using the research brief from the research agent, generates a personalized opening line for each contact that references a specific, relevant detail about their company.
+What it does.
+Using the research brief, generates a personalized opening line for each contact that references a specific, relevant detail about their company.
 How it works:

 2. Evaluates each signal for relevance and specificity

-3. Drafts 2-3 possible opening lines using the most compelling signal
+3. Drafts 2-3 possible opening lines using the strongest signal

 4. Scores each draft on specificity (does it mention a real detail?), relevance (does it connect to the offer?), and tone

-6. Writes the approved opening line to the contact record for use in the email sequence
+6. Writes the approved opener to the contact record for the email sequence

-Why this matters: Personalized opening lines that reference company-specific details produce reply rates 40-60% higher than generic or template openers, per Woodpecker's 2024 Cold Email Benchmark Report.
-Doing this manually at volume is impossible.
-An agent makes it standard practice.
+Why it matters.
+Openers that reference company-specific details produce reply rates 40-60% higher than generic templates, per Woodpecker's 2024 Cold Email Benchmark Report.
+Doing this manually at volume isn't possible.
+An agent makes it the default.

-What it does: When an inbound reply arrives from a prospect, the agent reads the reply, classifies intent, and routes the conversation appropriately.
+What it does.
+When a reply lands from a prospect, the agent reads it, classifies intent, and routes the conversation.
 Possible classifications:

-• Positive interest: Book meeting immediately, notify AE via Slack with full context
+• Positive interest.
+Book the meeting, ping the AE on Slack with full context

-• Not the right contact: Find the correct decision-maker at that company and re-sequence
+• Not the right contact.
+Find the actual decision-maker at that company and re-sequence

-• Out of office: Pause sequence until return date detected in the reply
+• Out of office.
+Pause the sequence until the return date detected in the reply

-• Unsubscribe request: Remove immediately, add to suppression list
+• Unsubscribe.
+Remove and add to the suppression list

-Why this matters: In a manual system, every reply requires a human to read and decide.
-At 200 replies per month, that is 2-4 hours of work weekly.
-More importantly, manual classification is inconsistent -- the same reply gets handled differently depending on who is at the inbox that day.
-An agent is consistent every time.
+Why it matters.
+In a manual system, every reply needs a human to read and decide.
+At 200 replies a month, that's 2-4 hours of work weekly.
+Worse, manual classification is inconsistent.
+The same reply gets handled differently depending on who's at the inbox that day.
+An agent does it the same way every time.

 1. Agent pulls company data from CRM and enrichment databases